At its best, bodybuilding is more than a sport—it’s a creative labor, one that transforms an average body into a living, breathing work of art.

 After only two years of training, Nubret began competing onstage.
 He entered and won the 1960 IFBB (International Federation of Bodybuilders) World’s Most Muscular Man contest in Montreal.
 He also began competing in the prestigious NABBA (National Amateur Bodybuilders Association) Mr. Universe competitions in the 1960s.
 He placed second in both the 1963 and 1964 NABBA Mr. Universe in the Professional divisions.

-In 1970, the French bodybuilder was elected as the IFBB vice-president for Europe at the IFBB inaugural congress in Belgrade, Yugoslavia, and the following year, Nubret promoted the 1971 IFBB Mr. Olympia in Paris.
-Schwarzenegger won his second Mr. Olympia title that year unopposed as his chief rival, Sergio Oliva, was banned from the contest because he had entered the 1971 NABBA Mr. Universe, a rival organization to the IFBB, only one week earlier.
+In 1970, the French bodybuilder was elected as the IFBB vice-president for Europe at the IFBB inaugural congress in Belgrade, Yugoslavia.
+And, the following year, Serge Nubret promoted the 1971 IFBB Mr. Olympia in Paris.
+Schwarzenegger won his second Mr. Olympia title that year unopposed.
+His chief rival, Sergio Oliva, was banned from the contest because he had entered the 1971 NABBA Mr. Universe, a rival organization to the IFBB, only one week earlier.